 In one study, a petri dish of cells was exposed to the Tacaribe virus (a type of arenavirus) 24 hours.

-This is because the structured silver was able to inhibit the virus's replication process.
+This is because the our superior silver was able to inhibit the virus's replication process.
 What truly can make a virus deadly is its capacity to multiply and spread throughout the body, making a bad situation turn into a much worse situation.
 Thankfully, however, it seems as though structured silver may be able to prevent that "worse" scenario.

 How Did Scientists Figure This Out?

 So how were researchers able to discover that our superior silver’s benefits in relation to such a powerful family of viruses such as arenavirus?

 Well, in a cell culture study on the HIV virus:

 Researchers discovered that silver binds to similar spots on the HIV virus compared to the Tacaribe virus used in the aforementioned study .